knocklabs/docs/pages/getting-started/knocks-features.md

 ## Cross-channel orchestration logic

-At the heart of Knock is our orchestration engine.
-With it you can configure NotificationWorkflows that manage complex orchestration logic for your notifications such as:
+At the heart of Knock is our workflow engine.
+With it you can configure workflows that manage complex orchestration logic for your notifications such as:

 - Sequence cross-channel delivery based on the read status of sibling notifications (e.g. only send to the email channel if all other channels are still marked as unread)